Greg Laurie: Daily Devotions copertina

 4 min

-Reflection question: What would an act of service above and beyond the bare minimum look like in your life?
+Reflection question: What would keeping in step with the Spirit look like in your life?
 Discuss Today's Devo in Harvest Discipleship!

 The audio production of the podcast "Greg Laurie: Daily Devotions" utilizes Generative AI technology.
 This allows us to deliver consistent, high-quality content while preserving Harvest's mission to "know God and make Him known."